FACTSlab/factslab.github.io/people.md

 </center>
 <center>Graduate Researcher</center>

-LaChelle is an incoming graduate student in the [Department of Linguistics](http://www.sas.rochester.edu/lin/graduate/MS.html) at the [University of Rochester](https://www.rochester.edu/) pursing a joint PhD in Linguistics and Computer Science.
+LaChelle is a first-year graduate student in the [Department of Linguistics](http://www.sas.rochester.edu/lin/graduate/MS.html) at the [University of Rochester](https://www.rochester.edu/) pursing a joint PhD in Linguistics and Computer Science.
 She received her BA in Linguistics from the University of Delaware in 2018.

 <br/>
 <br/>